mw-hrastega/jenkins-matlab-plugin/CONFIGDOC.md

 `testResultsPDF`          | (Optional) Path to write test results report in PDF format.
 Currently, this argument is not supported on macOS platforms.<br/>**Example:** `'test-results/results.pdf'`
 | `testResultsTAP`        | (Optional) Path to write test results report in TAP format.<br/>**Example:** `'test-results/results.tap'`                  	|
 `testResultsJUnit`        | (Optional) Path to write test results report in JUnit XML format.<br/>**Example:** `'test-results/results.xml'`
 `testResultsSimulinkTest` | (Optional) Path to export Simulink Test Manager results in MLDATX format.
-This argument requires a Simulink Test license, and is supported in MATLAB R2019a and later.<br/>**Example:** `'test-results/results.mldatx'`
+This argument requires a Simulink Test license and is supported in MATLAB R2019a and later.<br/>**Example:** `'test-results/results.mldatx'`
 `codeCoverageCobertura`   | (Optional) Path to write code coverage report in Cobertura XML format.<br/>**Example:** `'code-coverage/coverage.xml'`
 `modelCoverageCobertura`  | (Optional) Path to write model coverage report in Cobertura XML format.
-This argument requires a Simulink Coverage license, and is supported in MATLAB R2018b and later.<br/>**Example:** `'model-coverage/coverage.xml'`
+This argument requires a Simulink Coverage license and is supported in MATLAB R2018b and later.<br/>**Example:** `'model-coverage/coverage.xml'`

 ## Use MATLAB in Matrix Build
-Similar to multi-configuration projects, you can use MATLAB as part of a [matrix](https://www.jenkins.io/doc/book/pipeline/syntax/#declarative-matrix) build in Pipeline projects.
+Like multi-configuration projects, you can use MATLAB as part of a [matrix](https://www.jenkins.io/doc/book/pipeline/syntax/#declarative-matrix) build in Pipeline projects.
 For example, you can define a Pipeline to run your test suite on different platforms or against different versions of MATLAB.

 This example shows how to define a Declarative Pipeline to run your MATLAB code and generate artifacts using MATLAB R2019a, R2020b, and R2021a.
 The Pipeline has a `matrix` block to define the possible name-value combinations that should run in parallel.